IzzaShahzad/IzzaShahzad/README.md

 <h1 style="font-weight bolder";>Hii!
 I Izza Shahzad 👋</h1>
-I'm currently working on front end projects.<br>I'm looking to collaborate on Open source projects and web development projects.<br>I'm looking for help with scalable projects. <br>I'm currently learning react.js, next.js and tailwind.<br>If you want to collaborate with me, you can react me out at izzashahzad516@gmail.com<br>Fun Fact:When I'm not coding, i love exploring new cafes and trying out different coffee blends.
+💻I'm currently working on front end projects.<br>👩‍💻I'm looking to collaborate on Open source projects and web development projects. <br>📚I'm currently learning react.js⚛️, next.js⏭️ and tailwind🎨<br>📧If you want to collaborate with me, you can react me out at izzashahzad516@gmail.com<br>😁When I'm not coding, i love exploring new cafes and trying out different coffee blends.

 ## 🌐 Socials: